lidofinance/alerting-forta/ethereum-governance/README.md

 - PROXY-IMPL-CHANGED - Implementation of one of the Lido proxies has changed

-### Node Operators Registry
+### TRP-changes

-Alerting for the Node Operators Registry events
+Alerting for the TRP changes events

-**Alerts:**

-- NODE-OPERATORS-KEYS-REMOVED - Operators keys removed
-- NODE-OPERATORS-STAKING-LIMIT-SET - Node Operator staking limit set by non-EasyTrack motion
-- Alerts on the events in Node Operators Registry contract

 ## Development